ktsapko/Stm32SensorHub/README.md

 ### Compensation

 Raw values cannot be used directly.
-The driver applies the Bosch floating-point compensation formulas.
+The firmware applies the Bosch floating-point compensation formulas.

 Temperature processing: